zen0bit/awesome-stars/topics.md

 - [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
 And more hacking tools!
 For termux.
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.

+## programming-language

+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.

 ## pwa